Neural Networks

 2.1 Early Brain Inspiration (1900s-1940s)

-By the 1940s, our understanding shifted to seeing the brain more as a system with feedback loops rather than just a one-way flow.
-During this time, Donald Hebb talked about "reverberating circuits" as a possible way the brain holds short-term memories, and in 1943, Warren McCulloch and Walter Pitts published a groundbreaking paper.
-They modeled a neuron mathematically and explored the idea of networks with cycles, suggesting that past events could influence ongoing neural activity.
+By the 1940s, our understanding evolved.
+Scientists started seeing the brain as a system built on feedback loops rather than one-way information flow.
+Donald Hebb proposed "reverberating circuits" as a mechanism for short-term memory.
+Then, in 1943, Warren McCulloch and Walter Pitts published their groundbreaking paper.

 2.2 The Computer Age Begins: Perceptrons and Early Models (1950s-1970s)